Nauman0x/Cyber-Bloom/README.md

 Players control Ayra through:

 - Exploration: Move across diverse pixel art environments
-- Combat: Use magical scorns to defeat cyber enemies
+- Combat: Use Bullets to defeat cyber enemies
 - Collection: Gather Orbs (for health) and stars (for ammo)
 - Puzzle Solving: Answer riddles or interact with objects to progress
 - Boss Battles: Confront powerful enemies at the end of each level